 In his next work, the director thought about the Polish reality, it’s national identity, complexes and aspirations.
 Over 2009, Jarzyna prepared a stage interpretation of Dorota Masłowska's Między nami dobrze jest (No Matter How Hard We Tried, co-production with the Berlin Schaubuhne am Lehniner Platz).
 The piece, which in certain moments looks almost like a comic farce, reveals serious tones without losing any of Masłowska's original use of language.
 Four years after its premiere on the TR Warszawa stage, Jarzyna directed a film version of the play.

 Recently, the director has returned to Antiquity.
+As he said in an interview for 'Rzeczpospolita':

 After 'Medea' at the Vienna Burghtheater, I felt unfulfilled, said the director, for me, the tragedies of the antiquity hold within themselves an unlimited range of themes that continue to resonate in our contemporary culture today.
 They contain, the archetypes of our attitudes and our behaviors, which have not changed over shifts in time, religion and civilizations.
 That’s why I don't want to leave antiquity.
 I want to explore it further.